Adult Child Estrangement What is Happening?

 Moving Forward

-Understanding the cultural forces behind estrangement doesn’t erase the pain.
+Understanding the cultural and other forces behind estrangement doesn’t erase the pain.
 But it helps you see the truth:

 You are navigating a cultural moment that tells your adult child they owe you nothing — not communication, not accountability, not honesty.